lorin/booknotes/papers/flexible-sketches.md

 of actors, machines, and paper that construct technological innovation.

-The drawings and sketches themselves structure the work process as well as its prouct.
+The drawings and sketches themselves structure the work process as well as its product.

 this study looks at the role of visual presentaitons in present-day engineering practices.